 - Once they verify who they are speaking with is the right person, they will explain why they are calling.

-- While our contact tracer will say you have been exposed, they won’t identify the person they were in contact with or where it might have happened.
+- While our contact tracer will say you have been exposed, they won’t identify the person you were in contact with or where it might have happened.

 We will never ask you for credit card, bank account numbers, or Social Security numbers.
-Here are the things they will ask you for:
+Here are some things we will ask you for:

 - Your name